cisco-en-programmability/ansible-collection-catalystwan/roles/manager_mode/README.md

 ## Known Limitations

-- The role assumes that the vManage, vSmart, vBond, and Edge devices are already registered and accessible within the vManage environment.
+- The role assumes that the Manager, vSmart, vBond, and Edge devices are already registered and accessible within the Manager environment.
-- The role does not cover initial device registration or provisioning in vManage.
+- The role does not cover initial device registration or provisioning in Manager.

 ## License